imtony3579/imtony3579/README.md

-## I'm an AI (Artificial Intelligence) Engineer at Risk Latte AI
+## I'm an AI (Artificial Intelligence) Engineer at Lymphomap Inc.

 - 🔭 I’m currently working on a "Flutter App development"
-- 🌱 Full stack development
-- 🥅 2022 Goals: Build raytracing algo using C++ and participate in open source projects
+- 🥅 2023 Goals: Build raytracing algo using C++ and learn DevOps
 <!--
 ### Spotify Playing 🎧
 -->